Dis/Abilities & Cyberspaces

 W3C Working Draft, 10 December 2004: World Wide Web Consortium.
 2004.

 General Disability Rights Sites

-- Americans with Disabilities Act Center.
+- Americans with Disabilities Act Library.
 Contains full text of the American Disabilities Act (ADA), and a host of other information and links beyond legislative issues.